In-seat laptop power is available in our Premium Economy and Upper Class cabins, to keep your gadgets going throughout your flight.

-EmPower features 15V DC power at up to 75 watts per outlet, so you'll need an adapter that is compatible with EmPower.
+EmPower features 15V DC power at up to 75 watts per outlet, so you'll need an adapter that is compatible.

 The system has a power limit it can provide to a seat.
-Therefore, there may be occasions where a passengers device may draw more than the system is able to provide and will either work for a short period of time, or will not work at all.
+There may be occasions where your device may draw more than the system is able to provide, so it'll either work for a short period of time, or will not work at all.

-USB sockets are supplied which will power devices but not to be used for charging.
+USB sockets are supplied, which will power devices but are not to be used for charging.

 Take a look at this table to find out which power option is available on your flight.